Digital Twins: McKean-Pontryagin Control for Partially Observed Physical Twins: Introduction

 In this paper, we instead combine the ensemble Kalman filter \cite{Evensenetal2022} for assimilating data with the McKean--Pontryagin approach to infinite horizon optimal control \cite{R25b} in order to derive an interacting particle formulation in states $X_t$ and co-states $P_t$, which allows for an online approximation of the desired control law $U_t$ for partially observed physical twins.
 In other words, we propose a digital twin in the form of evolution equations in terms of $M>1$ interacting particles $(X_t^{(i)},P_t^{(i)}) \in \mathbb{R}^{2d_x}$, $i=1,\ldots,M$.
-The physical and digital twins interact via data $Y_{t_n}^\dagger$ from the physical twin and controls $U_t$ derived from the digital twin and applied to its physical twin.
+The physical and digital twins interact through the data $Y_{t_n}^\dagger$ of the physical twin and the controls $U_t$ derived from the digital twin and applied to its physical twin.

 The remainder of this contribution is structured as follows.
-The required mathematical background on the ensemble Kalman filter \cite{Evensenetal2022,CRS22} for discrete- as well as continuous-time observations is summarised in Section \ref{sec:background}.
-In the same section, we also summarise the McKean--Pontryagin formulation of infinite horizon stochastic optimal control from \cite{R25b}.
+The mathematical background required on the ensemble Kalman filter \cite{Evensenetal2022,CRS22} for discrete- and continuous-time observations is summarized in Section \ref{sec:background}.
+In the same section, we also summarize the McKean--Pontryagin formulation of infinite horizon stochastic optimal control from \cite{R25b}.
 Both the ensemble Kalman filter and the McKean--Pontryagin formulation are combined in Section \ref{sec:McKean--Pontryagin} and deliver our novel approach to the design of digital twins for online control of partially observed physical twins.
 Numerical implementation aspects are discussed in Section \ref{sec:implementation}.
-The controlled Lorenz-63 proposed in \cite{KK24} and the inverted pendulum \cite{Meyn} are used in Section \ref{sec:example} to illustrate the performance of the proposed methodology.
+The controlled Lorenz-63 proposed in \cite{KK24}, a controlled Lorenz-96 model \cite{lorenz96}, and an inverted pendulum \cite{Meyn} are used in Section \ref{sec:example} to illustrate the performance of the proposed methodology.
 In particular, we study the impact of limiting the absolute value of the control on the ability of the control to force solutions of the Lorenz-63 system to ${\rm x}$-values larger than zero.
-The paper closes with some concluding remarks.
+The inverted pendulum leads to a highly nonlinear control problem while the chaotic Lorenz-96 model is used to demonstrate that the proposed methodology is applicable to higher-dimensional control problems.
+The paper concludes with some remarks on open problems and related work.